The 2018 collection

 For most of my adult life, I have wanted to be french.
-Let's be real, French girls are just the f*cking coolest, with their messy but not messy hair, they way they are able to eat all that cheese but not gain a pound, and that laid back approach towards life.
-I have been fortunate enough to visit Paris 5 times in the last 10 years, and can now say that I got all the touristy stuff out of the way, and spend my time doing more important things, like shopping, eating, and drinking wine.
+Let's be real, French girls are just the f*cking coolest, with their messy but not-messy hair, the way they are able to eat so much cheese but not gain a pound, and that work/life balance.
+I have been fortunate enough to visit Paris many times, and can now safely say that I got all the touristy stuff out of the way and can spend my time doing more important things, like shopping, eating, and drinking wine.

-It's been a personal dream of mine to shoot a lookbook in Paris, and this year we were fortunate enough to do so.
+It's been a personal dream of mine to shoot a lookbook in Paris, and this year we made it happen.
 Our upcoming 2018 collection, Amour Éternel won't be out for until the fall, ( but stay tuned for sneak peeks and pre-sales! ) so in the meantime, here are my fave things to see and do in Paris.

 We always do Air B&B.It is so much more fun to stay in an apartment than a hotel.
 You get more space and also, it makes you feel like an authentic french person.
 I like to stay in the 6th arrondissement around Saint Germain des Prés.